Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 - Things To Do In Istanbul In Winter

-From Kusadasi, drive around 2.5 hours inland to Pamukkale to enjoy the spas, pools, and terraces of this natural wonder called the ‘Cotton Castle.’
+Plan your trip so you leave early to enjoy the spas, pools, and terraces of this natural wonder called the ‘Cotton Castle.’
 This name is truly fitting; the brilliant white calcified terraces resemble a cotton castle.
 Also, spend extra time in Hieropolis, one of the world’s largest and most diverse necropolises.

-Day 7: Ephesus Tour; Fly To Cappadocia
+Day 7 Of Your 2 Week Itinerary: Ephesus Tour; Fly To Cappadocia

 Begin the Ephesus tour with a visit to The Temple of Artemis, one of the Seven Wonders of the Ancient World.
 Today, one can only see the ruins of the foundations, entirely made of marble and full of sculptured columns’ capitals and shafts.